thomasjo/atom-latex/README.md

 a .tex file.

 ## Status
-Please note that this package is in an **alpha** state.
+Please note that this package is in a **beta** state.
 Right now everything is very naïve.
 As an example, there's no real error handling; the package merely prints an error message to the console indicating that an error occurred during the build, and to check the log file manually...